aplteam/MarkAPL/Files/MarkAPL.md

 <<SubTOC-1>>

-### Mark-up
+### Markup

 <<SubTOC-1>>

 #### Overview{#markup-overview}

-The following table categorizes the different mark-ups into "Original", "Extra", "Pandoc" and "MarkAPL".
+The following table categorizes the different markups into "Original", "Extra", "Pandoc" and "MarkAPL".
 A single line might carry more than one X in case it got enhanced.

 | Name                      | Original  | Extra   | Pandoc    | MarkAPL |{.page_break_before}
 |:--------------------------|:---------:|:-------:|:---------:|:-------:|